WholeCoder/OurGame/README.md

 **press Z key** - undo placing a tile on the game board grid

 **press S key** - save the game boards' configuration as MyLevel.txt in the location of the .exe executable file

+**press D key** - reset the game board and write out  a "blank" MyLevel.txt.